galetaire/spahousing/pages/posts/money.md

 [![Precio de la vivienda en bitcoin](/images/housebitcoin.png)](/images/housebitcoin.png)
 - **Price in bitcoins, 100m<sup>2</sup> house**: the bitcoin price used is the yearly average.
 - **Price in euros, 100m<sup>2</sup> house**: average price, more information back in [Price](price).

-# Interpretation and observations

-Real estate is one of the world’s biggest store of wealth.
-Wealth is measured in units of account, commonly currencies or money.
-However, not all of them offer equal performance in terms of wealth preservation.

 # Data sources